ZhenyanLuo/FindPlantNLRs/README.md

 interproscan: "{path/to/your/interproscan}/interproscan.sh"

-### Step 4: Place your samples in the 'genome' folder, make sure their file names only have one dot and ends with 'fasta' (e.g. E_globulus.fasta)
+### Step 4: Place your samples in the 'genome' folder, make sure their file names only have one dot and ends with 'fa' (e.g. E_globulus.fa)

 ### Step 5: Test Snakemake pipeline by using testing file in genome/ folder
 ```